lumenvox/mrcp-api/OPTIONAL.md

 ### MEDIA_SERVER__MRCP_TLS_CERT_FILE

 Specifies full path to SSL certificate (*.pem) file to use in MRCPv2/TLS.
-By default a dummy certificate will be used.
+By default, a dummy certificate will be used.
 If specified, this should be the full path to a certificate (*.pem) file that should be used.

 Default Value: ""